What is the RAC program?

 RAC Audit Scope

-HMS will conduct post-payment claims reviews, which evaluate provider-submitted claims to determine whether services were actually provided, medically necessary, coded correctly, and properly paid or denied.
-The RAC will identify both overpayments and underpayments in its audits.
-Post-payment claims reviews may include review of medical records or a review of claims data only.
+HMS will conduct post-payment claims reviews of provider-submitted Health First Colorado paid claims to determine whether services were actually provided, medically necessary, coded correctly, and properly paid or denied.

 Are providers required to cooperate with the RAC?